scionproto-contrib/jpan/doc/PathSelector.md

 - The design should still allow users to view and select paths.
   - Viewing could be done with channel.getSelector().getPath()
-  - Selection could be achieved through an *interactive* PathPolicy or PathProvider
+  - Selection could be achieved through an *interactive* PathPolicy or PathSelector

 TODO consider:
 - Make Path subclass of ScionSOcketAddress.
 Remove Path from ScionSocketAddress